 See also Lead Educator, Primary Educator, Roles and Permissions

-Course emails are sent out on a run by run basis, and include automatic welcome, weekly, and end-of-course emails, as well as additional and marketing emails which the course team can write.
-Find out more.
+Course emails are sent out on a run-by-run basis, and include automatic welcome, weekly, and end-of-course emails, as well as additional and marketing emails which the course team can write.
+Find out more about emails.

 A step type used to embed third-party tools into the FutureLearn platform.
-All exercise steps are quality assured by FutureLearn and can be submitted via this form on this page.
+All exercise steps are quality assured by FutureLearn. and can be submitted Submit an exercise step for QA.

 FutureLearn Academic Network (FLAN)